desaintmartin/hlsprovider/README.md

 the following containers are supported:

-* MPEG2-Transport Stream
+* MPEG2-Transport Stream. each TS can contain :
+	* from 0 to multiple audio streams (dynamic audio switch available)
+	* 0 or 1 video stream
 * AAC and MPEG1-Layer 3 Audio Elementary streams
 	* as per HLS spec, Each Elementary Audio Stream segment MUST signal the timestamp of its first sample with an ID3 PRIV tag at the beginning of the segment.
 The ID3 PRIV owner identifier MUST be      "com.apple.streaming.transportStreamTimestamp".

 ##HLSProvider in action :